 The Real Cost of Child Care Breakdowns?
 More Than a Day Off

-The Double-Whammy of Child Care BreakdownsArguably, that's a bigger problem.
-Illness, after all, only affects the time an employee is sick.
+Arguably, that's a bigger problem.
+A headache only lasts the course of the problem.
 Child care problems can linger for days.
-It's the moment the sitter cancels, plus the desperate, time-consuming calls to find a replacement, the involuntary tics of checking and rechecking the phone to see if anyone's responded to the call, and then interviews and background checks for an unknown found online.
+It's the moment the notification arrives from school, plus the desperate, time-consuming calls to find help, the involuntary tics of checking and rechecking the phone to see if anyone's responded to the call, and then interviews and background checks for an unknown found online.

-Eight hours without a nanny on a Wednesday can cost the organization much of the Monday and Tuesday before.
+Eight hours without school on a Wednesday can cost the organization much of the Monday and Tuesday before.
 And the higher the stakes - a hard-won meeting with a prospect versus a garden-variety day of work - the greater the panic-stricken distraction and the more cataclysmic the potential cost.
 It's even worse when the worry, stress, and obsessing fail to produce an actual sitter.
 Then you've lost potential client meetings and billable hours as well a couple of days work.

-The "Mismatch Between Child Care Needs and Work Demands"Among the parents we talked to, many were lucky to have one person on speed dial to pinch hit.
+Among the parents we talked to, many were lucky to have one person on speed dial to pinch hit.
 Part of the problem is guilt.
 Parents are loathe to rely on relatives, and many have missed work simply because they couldn't bear to dial up a favor...again.
-How hard and expensive is it to find someone who isn't related?
-One site suggests leaving three to six weeks for a full-time nanny.
+Social distancing has only made it harder.
+Help can take weeks to find.
 For last-minute care employees don't source themselves, they'll also pay daily placement fees in addition to hourly rates, figures that can add up.

 And it's not theoretical.
 Just how not theoretical can be read in one Unilever employee's experience.
 "By signing up [for employer-sponsored back-up care], I've taken that responsibility off of my plate and a competent professional has taken that on for me," she told us when a nanny canceled before an important client meeting.